 Daft Punk Unchained

 Who doesn’t love Daft Punk or at least acknowledge their position on the world dance music stage?
 This 2015 film is an Anglo-French production that documents the rise to fame of the helmet-wearing, French music-producing duo of Thomas Bangalter and Guy-Manuel de Homem-Christo.

-It’s a fairly straightforward run through their life and careers to date and culminates in the release of the Random Access Memories album.
+It’s a fairly straightforward run through their lives and careers to date and culminates in the release of the Random Access Memories album.
 It features plenty of archive footage and shows as well as interviews with key collaborators such as Nile Rodgers, Giorgio Moroder and Pharrell.

 Although many will have seen this no doubt, it’s a worthy mention to those that may not have done so yet; or even for those who might care to watch it for the second time.
-It takes an in-depth look into the life and times of the tourtured soul singer Amy Winehouse and also covers the challenges and personal problems she battled with through her life and career.
+It takes an in-depth look into the life and times of the tortured soul singer Amy Winehouse and also covers the challenges and personal problems she battled with through her life and career.

 Although the Winehouse family have distanced themselves from the film to some extent, it is still worthy of a watch to understand the life of the singer that was taken from us way too soon.

 Remember the Fyre Festival?
 Who can forget it eh?
 This musical extravaganza was supposed to be the ‘festival of the century’, putting the likes of Coachella to shame.